Trylz/RestirFalcor/README.md

 - NVIDIA driver 466.11 or newer

 ## Building Restir Falcor
-Run the **setup_vs2022.bat** script after cloning this repository.
+- Run the **setup_vs2022.bat** script after cloning this repository.
 The solution files are written to build/windows-vs2022 and the binary output is located in build/windows-vs2022/bin.
+- Open the Falcor.sln solution
+- Set Samples/Restir as your startup project
+- Build and run

 ## Test scenes
 Two test scenes are provided.
 The Arcade scene that ships with Falcor and the DragonBuddha scene.